Dolby Laboratories (NYSE:DLB) Releases FY 2022 Earnings Guidance

 Dolby Laboratories Announces Dividend

-In other Dolby Laboratories news, CEO Kevin J. Yeaman sold 16,688 shares of the business’s stock in a transaction that occurred on Tuesday, August 16th.
-The stock was sold at an average price of $80.00, for a total value of $1,335,040.00.
+In related news, CEO Kevin J. Yeaman sold 16,688 shares of the business’s stock in a transaction that occurred on Tuesday, August 16th.
+The stock was sold at an average price of $80.00, for a total transaction of $1,335,040.00.
 Following the sale, the chief executive officer now owns 21,741 shares of the company’s stock, valued at $1,739,280.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In related news, Director Emily Rollins sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, August 10th.
-The shares were sold at an average price of $80.00, for a total value of $80,000.00.
-Following the completion of the sale, the director now owns 4,245 shares in the company, valued at $339,600.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CEO Kevin J. Yeaman sold 16,688 shares of the firm’s stock in a transaction that occurred on Tuesday, August 16th.
-The stock was sold at an average price of $80.00, for a total transaction of $1,335,040.00.
-Following the transaction, the chief executive officer now directly owns 21,741 shares of the company’s stock, valued at $1,739,280.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+In other news, CEO Kevin J. Yeaman sold 16,688 shares of the business’s stock in a transaction on Tuesday, August 16th.
+The shares were sold at an average price of $80.00, for a total transaction of $1,335,040.00.
+Following the transaction, the chief executive officer now directly owns 21,741 shares in the company, valued at approximately $1,739,280.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, Director Emily Rollins sold 1,000 shares of the business’s stock in a transaction on Wednesday, August 10th.
+The shares were sold at an average price of $80.00, for a total transaction of $80,000.00.
+Following the transaction, the director now owns 4,245 shares in the company, valued at $339,600.
 The disclosure for this sale can be found here.
-Insiders own 37.06% of the company’s stock.
+37.06% of the stock is currently owned by corporate insiders.

 Dolby Laboratories, Inc creates audio and imaging technologies that transform entertainment and communications at the cinema, DTV, transmissions and devices, mobile devices, OTT video and music services, and home entertainment devices.
 The company develops and licenses its audio technologies, such as AAC & HE-AAC, a digital audio codec solution used for a range of media applications.; AVC, a digital video codec with high bandwidth efficiency used in various media devices; Dolby AC-4, an digital audio coding technology that delivers new audio experiences to a range of playback devices; and Dolby Atmos technology for cinema and a range of media devices.